bmc/argot/index.md

 ---
-title: Argot--A command-line parser for Scala
+title: Argot, a command-line parser for Scala
 layout: withTOC
 ---